dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Ringskipper<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/2/72d3ae1f-5442-4725-a16a-502f13359a85.jpg?1562353293|https://scryfall.com/card/lrw/81/ringskipper?utm_source=api>`
    Flying

    When Ringskipper dies, clash with an opponent.
 If you win, return Ringskipper to its owner's hand.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Scattering Stroke<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/5/c536c1ce-a012-4d77-ab29-8574be164731.jpg?1562367009|https://scryfall.com/card/lrw/82/scattering-stroke?utm_source=api>`
    Counter target spell.
 Clash with an opponent.
-If you win, at the beginning of your next main phase, you may add an amount of |colorless| equal to that spell's converted mana cost.
+If you win, at the beginning of your next main phase, you may add an amount of |colorless| equal to that spell's mana value.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Scion of Oona<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/7/f75fc1eb-09ac-4800-a55d-c0e723f5786b.jpg?1562374924|https://scryfall.com/card/lrw/83/scion-of-oona?utm_source=api>`